Coworth Park, Berkshire – Spa Review

 Melissa de Carteret meets The Dorchester’s stylish country cousin and eco-luxury spa…

-A gentle canter from Ascot, The Dorchester’s rural outpost is not only contemporary, sophisticated, and quirky in a uniquely British way, it’s also one of the UK’s most ground-breaking environmentally friendly hotels, using carbon-neutral fuel from sustainable willow grown on the 240-acre estate.
+A gentle canter from Ascot, The Dorchester’s rural outpost is not only contemporary and quirky in a uniquely British way, it’s also one of the UK’s most forward-thinking, environmentally-friendly hotels.
+It uses carbon-neutral fuel from sustainable willow grown on the 240-acre estate.

-Nestling neatly into the landscape and overlooking a sublime wildflower meadow, the crescent-shaped, glass-fronted spa is a short stroll or chauffeur-driven electric buggy ride from the Georgian manor house.
-Constructed from timber and lime hemp, it’s heated and cooled by miles of underground pipes or ‘slinkys’, while the sedum ‘living roof’ is planted with aromatic herbs for use in treatments.
+Nestling neatly into the landscape and overlooking a sublime wildflower meadow, the crescent-shape, glass-front spa is a short stroll or chauffeur electric buggy ride from the Georgian manor house.
+Construction is from timber and lime hemp, with heating and cooling by miles of underground pipes or ‘slinkys’.
+While the sedum ‘living roof’ is alive with aromatic herbs for use in treatments.

 Inside, the spa is crisp, clean-lined and creamy white.
 Swathes of natural materials like smoked oak and stone, and works of art by up-and-coming British artists give it a warm, therapeutic feel.
-The eight treatment rooms, stylish Relaxation Room (stocked with lashings of lemon-and-lime and cucumber-and-mint iced water, home-made biscuits, and glamorous coffee table books) and healthy-eating Spatisserie are on the ground floor, while downstairs there’s a small gym and 18m pool (unusually, without child restrictions).
+The eight treatment rooms, stylish Relaxation Room (with lashings of lemon-and-lime and cucumber-and-mint ice water, biscuits and glamorous coffee table books) and healthy-eating Spatisserie are all on the bottom floor.
+Downstairs there’s a small gym and 18m pool (unusually, without child restrictions).
 Presided over by calm-inducing amethyst geodes, it glows lilac by day with underwater music.

 Coworth Park, London Road, Ascot, Berkshire SL5 7SE